Hiring Graduate Students 2025-26

 GradStar Considerations

-To be eligible for tuition and fee awards, graduate students must be appointed as a Teaching or Research Assistant and earn the minimum stipend.
-The Graduate Assistant job code is not included as part of the minimum eligibility for these awards.
-The hiring unit and academic unit should coordinate to ensure tuition and fee awards are provided to eligible students.
-Instate and remission funding are provided by The Graduate School to the academic home of the student, however, if the hiring unit is not the academic department, the hiring unit should initiate conversation with the academic unit BEFORE an offer is made to ensure funding is available.
+To be eligible for tuition and fee awards, graduate students must be appointed to a qualifying Job Code and earn the minimum stipend.
+The Graduate Assistant job code is not eligible for these awards.
+The hiring and academic units should coordinate to ensure tuition and fee awards are provided to eligible students.
+Instate and remission funding are provided by The Graduate School to the academic home of the student; however, if the hiring unit is not the academic department, the hiring unit should initiate conversation with the academic unit BEFORE an offer is made to ensure funding is available.
 See The Graduate School website for more information.

 Helpful Reminders and Tips